Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  - Translation/i18n, strings (i.e sequence doesn't matter), etc.
  - Licensing, UserLevel, Activation, Expiration, and Admin Mode
  - Time-limited: Days of use vs days since installed
+ - Show credit for Upcounsel EULA, icons/fonts, and other third parties

 Kludge to enable your system (via Able Licensing) for Super-User mode...
  Activation.Instance.SetDefaultDays(180, 366); // note1: not needed but shown for completeness